MuscleOptimizer/MuscleOptimizer/Gui/README.md

 - Copy the muscleOptimizeTool.dll file to a directory listed in the PATH environment variable of your machine
 - Start OpenSim, the open the Plugins Manager (`Tools` -> `Plugins`)
 - Locate and install the nmb file(`Downloaded` -> `Add plugins...` ; locate the nbm file; `Install`)
-- You should now find the `Muscle Optimizer Tool ...` item in the `Tools` menu
+- You should now find the `Map Muscles Operating Range...` item in the `Tools` menu